gitamahm/human_tissue_microbiome_atlas/SIMBA/README.md

 ```
 sbatch simba_viral.sh
 ```
-If the directory is locked, simply run:
+If the directory is locked, run:
 ```
 bash simba_viral.sh unlock
 ```
 The various rules of Snakemake will call on three in-house python scripts which are included in the **pyScripts** directory.
 A few of these rules will require the **mainEnv.yaml** to create the right virtual environment, which is also shared in this folder.
 Additionally, the rules rely on  [**UMI-tools** (v1.0.1)](https://umi-tools.readthedocs.io/en/latest/QUICK_START.html) to filter and extract cell barcodes and UMIs from raw fastqs using the extract and whitelist commands. [**STAR** (v2.7)](https://github.com/alexdobin/STAR) is also needed to align resulting sequences against a reference library containing the human genome (GRCh38.p13) and ERCCs.
 Finally, [**BLAST** (v2.10)](https://www.ncbi.nlm.nih.gov/books/NBK569861/) should also be installed.

-Additionally the rules will use the config file to find paths to various databases to BLASTn sequences against.
+Finally, the rules will use the config file to find paths to various databases to BLASTn sequences against.
 Those databases are the following:
 - **`nucVirTot`** (the viral RefSeq database used in this study)
 - **`micoDB`** (what is referred to as microbeDB in this study and contains fungal and bacterial representatives).
 - **`bactRefseqSlim_nuc`** (the reduced version of the bacterial RefSeq database used in this study as an intermediate database)
 - **`fungalRefseqSlim_nuc`** (the reduced version of the fungal RefSeq database used in this study as an intermediate database)
 - **`ntDatabaseDir`** (the nt database used in this study)

-Because these databases are too large to upload to Github, we are hosting them on [google drive](https://drive.google.com/drive/u/1/folders/1s4lG2Yq7qXH-iJhCHkvh5BvoADvCeubn).
-After downloading them, make sure to change file paths in the **`config.yaml`**.
-Additionally, keep in mind that the path should have an additional term.
-For instance, if you want to reference the nucVirTot database and PATH is where the directory is located, your actual path needs to be PATH/viralRefseqNuc.
-The second term (viralRefseqNuc) is the name of the files in each database without any of the extensions (e.g. ntf, nin, nhr).
-This is a feature of BLAST and how it identifies databases, which can be confusing at first.
+- **`human_release34`** (needed for STAR alignments to the human genome and ERCCs) Because these databases are too large to upload to Github, we are hosting them on [google drive](https://drive.google.com/drive/u/1/folders/1s4lG2Yq7qXH-iJhCHkvh5BvoADvCeubn).
+After downloading them, move them to the SIMBA directory.
+In addition to these databases, the unprocessed fastq reads from 10X sequencing (format: {sample}_R1_001.fastq.gz"), placed in the **`raw_reads`** directory.

-In addition to these databases,